 And in addition to these northern districts, here are the other districts in Marseille which record high crime (source map on date.gouv.fr:

-- And, in the 1st arrondissement, only certain areas in the Belsunce district and around the Gare Saint-Charles (the other districts of the 1st arrondissement are not dangerous).
+• And, in the 1st arrondissement, only the Belsunce district and around the Saint-Charles train station (the other districts of the 1st arrondissement are not dangerous).

 Please note that the Marseille Sud ZSP includes the 9th, 10th and 11th arrondissements for around ten sensitive cities.
 This area, although located in the south of the city, is also the subject of particular attention in terms of security.